-An estimation of the economic damage from an earthquake and the recovering process
+An estimation of the economic damage from an earthquake and Ber the recovering process ism

 Beyond Global Capitalism (Fujii, 2015)

 DISASTER RISK MANAGEMENT

 Professor

+Associate Professor

 Ana Maria CRUZ

+Yoko MATSUDA

 Natural and Technological Disasters: Building Resilience

 Growing urban populations and industrialization have resulted in more people and property at risk from natural disasters and so called Natechs (conjoint natural and technological disasters).
 We evaluate physical and socio-economic impacts of these complex disasters and their mitigation in an effort to promote sustainable development, reduce overall disaster losses and increase societal resilience.
 Our lab is multidisciplinary integrating skills and knowledge from a variety of disciplines such as engineering, sociology, economics, and disaster risk management (DRM).
 The lab benefits from synergistic association with local, national and international researchers and faculty.
-A sample of some of the ongoing research projects follows.
-For more details please visit our website at: www.natech.dpri.kyoto-u.ac.jp
+A sample of some of the projects follows.
+For more details, please visit ongoing research our website at: www.natech.dpri.kyoto-u.ac.jp

 Improving Resilience to Natech Risks

 Despite efforts to consider natural hazard loads in the design and construction of industrial facilities and to ensure industrial safety, natural hazards are not part of process hazard and risk assessments resulting in inadequate assumptions concerning safety barriers as well as gaps in emergency planning.
 Given the potential severity of Natech accidents, a way to systematically rate improvements towards risk reduction goals, while strengthening business continuity and territory resilience is needed.
-We propose an
+We propose an area-wide comprehensive Natech

-area-wide comprehensive Natech risk management framework to assess and manage risks, protect residents, and ensure business continuity leading to an increase in territorial resilience.
-See Figure 1.
 Figure 1.
-Area-wide Natech risk management framework Dynamic risk assessment of Natech hazards: The case of domino effects Domino effects are secondary chemical accidents caused by a primary chemical accident.
+Area-wide Natech risk management framework.

+Dynamic risk assessment of Natech hazards: The case of domino effects Domino effects are secondary chemical accidents caused by a primary chemical accident.
 See Figure 2.
 Domino effects make Natechs dangerous and complex.
 Japan has many potential earthquakes like the one expected along the Nankai Trough.
 Thus, Natech risk assessment is needed to prevent Natech accidents and domino effects in the future.
-In this study, we use dynamic Bayesian Network to analyze Natech spe-cific domino effects to determine the likelihood of propagation using probit functions.
+In this study, we use Bayesian Network based Natech specific domino effect analysis to determine the likelihood of propagation using profit functions.
 Furthermore, we propose and test a Natech specific domino effect analysis methodology using the Cosmo Oil Refinery fires during the Great East Japan Earthquake in 2011 as a case study.